pdfcpu/pdfcpu/core/watermark.md

 Add a watermark to selected pages of `inFile`.
 Have a look at some [examples](#examples).

+Watermarks may be stacked on top of each other.
+This allows for producing more complex page stamps - a mixture of text, images and foreign PDF page content.
-You can watermark `inFile` exactly once.
-The watermark is centered on the page and using `description` you can configure various aspects like rotation, scaling and opacity.
+Using `description` you can configure various aspects like position, offset, rotation, scaling and opacity.
 For text based watermarks you can also configure font name, font size, fill color and render mode.

 ---
 WARNING<br>